A mixture of good sense and a spot of recklessness7th March 2017

 2005-06-12: A More Reckless Exploit

 Even now, the first train of the day from Oban to Glasgow departs around midday.
-That means that any walking trips elsewhere in Lorn need to be shorter in duration if a return by train is to be executed.
+That means that any walking trips elsewhere in Lorn need to be shorter in duration, if a return by train is to be executed.
 In hindsight, it ought to have been a day for Beinn Lora since that is not far from Connel.
 A bus trip to Benderloch and back would have been a possibility that would have made that work.
-In fact, it would have helped for a Sunday evening phone call to Ireland that would saved facing one with a grumpy and uptight father the next day.
+In fact, it would have helped for a Sunday evening phone call to Ireland that would have saved facing one with a grumpy and uptight father the next day.
 That difficulty thankfully passed quickly enough and I vowed never to phone the folks on the same day of the week ever again; if only I had hopped to avoiding the Sunday night habit before then.

 All that lay in the future as I left Lochawe train station to head along the A85 before turning onto the B8055 that itself would be left for a track leading into Glen Strae.
 Unlike the previous day, the weather was showery and soggy underfoot conditions were unavoidable.
 My encounter with those really started when I left the track to gain height on the way to Lairig Dhoireann.
-The track would have been a dead end affair anyway since it finishes near the head of the glen.
+The track would have been a dead-end affair anyway since it finishes near the head of the glen.

 Though only around three to four kilometres in distance, the way up to Lairig Dhoireann was slow going.
-The ascent was steep and progress over damp ground in showery weather hardly is going to be rapid.
+The ascent was steep and progress over damp ground in showery weather hardly was going to be rapid.
 Even with a 13:00 start from Lochawe station, it was around 17:00 when I finally reached the bealach.
 Because I had not stopped earlier, that placed me in something of quandary since there was now no guarantee that I would get back to Lochawe station in time for the last train to Oban.

 Faced with improving weather and beguiling scenery, I made the fateful decision to drop down to the floor of Glen Kinglass before continuing to the shore of Loch Etive at Inverkinglass and follow a familiar route to Taynuilt.
 The descent by the side of Allt Dhoireann took longer than I would have hoped due to the roughness of the ground.
 It did not help that I also had missed the landscape too when I was at the top because what I saw straight ahead of me was the hill beside which I would be going downhill.
 Even so, the exploit proved that there was some wisdom in my choice and gradients eased beyond Coire Dhoireann.

 Sticking with Allt Dhoireann most of the way down allowed me to shadow the line of the path that I otherwise would have been following if I had made the turn at a greater height.
 Impatience when trying to seek out a useful footbridge led me to do my own barefoot crossing and the water was well cold even of an evening in June.
 Taking off my socks and leaving on my boots would have worked better and I was to wet my socks anyway.
-That this wetting resulted my feet getting blistered but that outcome was one to be overlooked in light of my situation.
+That this wetting resulted in my feet getting blistered, but that outcome was one to be overlooked in light of my situation.

 There was some reassurance in reaching a solid vehicle track though it was to take its toll on my wet feet.
 Everywhere about me looked resplendent in the evening sunshine and I often stopped for photography whenever the resident midges allowed me.
 The way to Loch Etive took until around 20:00 so there no longer was any question of catching a train or coach back to Oban.
 The Taynuilt Hotel was now my objective.

 Inverliver was passed and someone else asked me if I was OK at Glennoe.
 This time, there was an extra confirmation added but I kept going.
 Declining light was a concern now but the time of year kept things going for longer.
 Inverawe House was passed and the River Awe crossed to shorten the distance into Taynuilt even more.
 The hotel was reached at 10:50 and a taxi summoned from Connel.
-That meant a forty-five minute wait but that passed too.
+That meant a forty-five-minute wait, but that passed too.
 Before too long, I was back in Oban in spite of a suspected deer encounter.
 The next morning was to see me collect my things for departure and the evening repaired Irish family relations.
 It had been a lesson-ridden few days.

 Return train journey between Macclesfield and Oban.
 Return ferry trip between Oban and Mull with return bus journey from Craignure to Salen, all on Saturday.
 Train journey from Oban to Loch Awe followed by taxi from Taynuilt to Oban on Sunday.